Gordon Bonnyman, Jr.

 As a Legal Services attorney for 23 years, Gordon represented thousands of low-income clients in a wide variety of civil matters.
 He earned a national reputation for his expertise in health policy.
 His advocacy work in housing, consumer, public benefits, disability rights, nursing home reform, juvenile procedure, civil rights, constitutional rights and health law not only changed the law in significant ways, but also changed lives throughout the nation.
 In 2007, Gordon was honored with the War Horse Award by the Southern Trial Lawyers Association.

-When Congress restricted the ability of Legal Services to handle class actions and other cases for the poor, Gordon joined Michele Johnson in co-founding TJC, which he serves as Executive Director.
+In 1996, when Congress restricted the ability of Legal Services to handle class actions and other cases for the poor, Gordon joined Michele Johnson in co-founding TJC.
+He served as the executive director until 2014, when he stepped down to return to the full time practice of law as a TJC staff attorney.
 At present, his advocacy is focused primarily on achieving access to health care for the poor and uninsured.

 Gordon has written and lectured extensively, particularly on matters of health law and policy.
 (See “Unseen Peril: Inadequate Enrollee Grievance Protections in Public Managed Care Programs,” co-written with Michele Johnson and published in the Tennessee Law Review, as well as The TennCare Cuts: Plunging Into the Unknown, written for for Tennessee’s Business, a publication of Middle Tennessee State University’s Business and Economic Research Center.)
 He has served on numerous state and national boards, including Families USA, the National Juvenile Law Center, National Citizens’ Coalition for Nursing Home Reform, the Nashville Bar Association, and the Tennessee Alliance for Legal Services.
 He has served on advisory commissions on Medicaid and public health under several Tennessee Governors and has consulted with Governors and legislators in other states.
 He served as a member of the Tennessee Supreme Court’s Commission on the Future of the Tennessee Judicial System.